 A cookie is a piece of information stored as a very small text file on an Internet user’s computing device (including smartphones and tablet computers).

-This policy was updated on 25th May 2018.
+This policy was updated on 10th April 2026.